 A story is told and recorded on Inis Oirr, a small island off the West coast of Ireland.
-That story is replayed and retold, again and again, travelling across Ireland and Europe.
+That story is retold, from person to person, travelling across Ireland and Europe, through Scandinavia to Istanbul.
 Along the way, it is translated, processed by peoples’ own memories, experiences and cultures.
 Layers are added and other layers are forgotten and let go.
-In parallel with the metamorphosis of this story, a drawing undergoes the same treatment.
-It starts on the Western edge of Europe and is passed from artist to artist.
-Each artist makes changes to the drawing, so it also undergoes a gradual metamorphosis.
+In parallel with the metamorphosis of this story, a drawing undergoes the same process.
+It starts on the Western edge of Europe and is passed from from artist to artist, participant to participant, all the way to the Eastern edge of Europe.
+Each participant makes changes to the drawing, so it also undergoes a gradual metamorphosis.

 How will this happen?

-The action will take place in a caravan, dragged in relay fashion behind different cars.
-At each point of contact, people will be invited to listen once to the latest rendition of the story and retell it to the next person in their own language.
+There are thirty two stop-overs planned as part of this journey.
+At each stop-over, people will be invited to interact with the story and the drawing.
+After listening once to the latest rendition of the story, they will retell it to the next person in their own language.
 Each telling will be recorded and saved.
-As language is characterised by landscape and culture, it is envisaged that changes will occur in the story, and that elements will be lost or altered in translation.
+As language is characterised by landscape and culture, it is anticipated that changes will occur in the story, and that elements will be lost or altered in translation.

-The drawing, in either charcoal or graphite pencil, will start in Inis Oirr.
-Each artist who receives the drawing will make small changes to the drawing.
-Each time a change is made the drawing is photographed.
+Each artist or public participant who engages with the drawing will make small changes to the drawing.
+Each time a change is made, the drawing is photographed.
 One artist could potentially make a series of small changes, or a large change, by erasing elements or by adding more drawn lines.
-The photographs will be compiled and together will contribute to a stop motion animation.
+Both the original drawing and story will disappear, being replaced by transformed versions of themselves.

 How can this work be viewed?

-A website will track the development of the story through its journey.
-Using digital camera and a voice recorder, the progress of the story and the drawing will be constantly updated.
+A website will document the development of the journey.
+Using a camera and a voice recorder, the progress of the changing story and drawing will be regularly recorded and updated.